juliion/LearnProgramming/README.md

 # Learn Programming
 **Learn basic algorithms and programming logic with the c++ and c#.**

-This repository contains the execution of basic programming tasks.
+This repository contains the solution of basic programming tasks.